UTATRocketry/FlightAvionicsSystem/README.md

 ```
 ### Building the Project
 #### AVI_FAS_FMC
+As of March 2024, STM32-for-VSCode does not support dual core MCUs, thus, the project must be built manually.
 In order to build the project begin by opening a terminal at the following directory:
 ```
 cd C:/.../AVI_FAS_FMC/Makfile
 ```